 Stimulating New HIV/AIDS Research

-The Developmental Core directly funds pilot awards targeted to: young faculty members; innovative studies with potential for high impact; and multidisciplinary collaborations that span different departments and schools, including projects that leverage unique institutional assets.
-To date, this Core has funded 27 pilot awards in excess of $600,000, which yielded a 10:1 return on investment in terms of new grants.
+The Developmental Core directly funds pilot and microgrant awards targeted to: young faculty members; innovative studies with potential for high impact; and multidisciplinary collaborations that span different departments and schools, including projects that leverage unique institutional assets.
+To date, this Core has funded 52 pilot and microgrant awards in excess of $1.65 million, which yielded a 14:1 return on investment in terms of new grants.
 Read more about our Pilot Award Program.

 Mentoring and Career Development

 This Core also provides comprehensive, structured mentoring support for the early career development of young faculty, and a grant pre-review service intended to enhance the quality of extramural grant applications from new investigators.
-Read more about our Mentoring Program.
+Read more about our career development services.